Multi-Agent Collaboration

 How It Works

-Timeline view shows execution boxes color-coded by trigger type (manual, schedule, MCP, chat) with collaboration arrows between them.
+Timeline shows execution boxes color-coded by trigger type (manual, schedule, MCP, chat) with collaboration arrows drawn between calls that hand off between agents.

 WebSocket Events